-We present a detailed comparison of the core and other datasets with \cref{tab:datasetStat}.
-Generally speaking, procedural video datasets can be divided into two groups according to their data source, some of them are recorded ~\cite{fathi2011learning,kuehne2014language,li2018eye} while some are collected from online video sharing platforms such as YouTube~\cite{zhou2018towards,tang2019coin}.
-Although there are several \emph{recorded} datasets~\cite{kuehne2014language,li2018eye}, recently, the trend has been to \emph{collect} videos from online resources.
-This is due to the large number and variety of videos on such platforms~\cite{malmaud2015s,zhou2018towards,zhukov2019cross,tang2019coin,sener2019zero}.
-However, collected datasets have limitations regarding their applicability to every task.
-For example, action anticipation and augmented reality-related scenarios might require dedicated, realistic recording settings, as collected videos tend to be edited, \eg, with fast-forwarding, annotated frames, or changing viewpoints.
-Among the recorded datasets, the Breakfast Actions dataset~\cite{kuehne2014language} was created in 2014 and is limited to cooking activities.
+\cref{tab:datasetStat} compares procedural video datasets and categorizes the datasets based on their source, scale, number of actions, and viewpoint.

-Recorded datasets have either third-person or egocentric views.
-Recently, egocentric datasets gained attention.
-Egocentric views do not capture the physical environment as a well as a third-person view does.
-The third-person view, on the other hand, might not be as good as the egocentric view in capturing objects, tools and hand-object interaction spots, which are essential ingredients for recognizing fine-grained actions correctly.
-The Epic-Kitchens dataset~\cite{damen2022rescaling} is the largest dataset in egocentric vision that captures untrimmed daily activities.
-There are also several procedural activity datasets with an egocentric view, \eg,~\cite{fathi2011learning,li2018eye}, but on a much smaller scale.
-The Breakfast Actions dataset~\cite{kuehne2014language} contains multi-view recordings.
-However, all the views are from a third-person perspective.
-Only Assembly101~\cite{sener2022assembly101} provides both egocentric and third-person views.
+Datasets are typically recorded from static, third-person, or moving, egocentric views.
+The static background from third-person view is beneficial for recognizing different actions in the same video while the background change poses challenges for discriminating actions across videos.
+Egocentric views excel in capturing objects and tools, facilitating hand-object interaction recognition which is what we are primarily interested for procedural activity understanding.
+However, the camera motion associated with egocentric views introduces additional challenges.
+The Epic-Kitchens dataset~\cite{damen2022rescaling} is a notable example of a large-scale egocentric vision dataset of untrimmed activities in the kitchen.
+There are also egocentric datasets for cooking activities on a smaller scale~\cite{fathi2011learning,li2018eye}.
+The Breakfast dataset~\cite{kuehne2014language} primarily consists of recordings from multiple third-person viewpoints.
+Only Assembly101~\cite{sener2022assembly101} provides synchronous egocentric and third-person views among these datasets.

-Procedural activity understanding is a very promising topic due to the increasing amount of ``how-to'' videos.
-Moreover, it can have a big impact on real-time smart systems assisting with various tasks.
-However, the diversity in the existing activity datasets is rather limited.
-Although the collected datasets recently started including diverse domains~\cite{tang2019coin}, almost all the recorded datasets, with a few recent exceptions~\cite{ben2021ikea,ragusa2021meccano}, cover only cooking activities.
-These new datasets, on the other hand, are too small.
-As of the moment, Assembly101~\cite{sener2022assembly101} is the only dataset that offers a large-scale data which is beyond the kitchen domain.